MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/faqs-user-management.md

 ### Can I pre-register users on the platform and limit portal access to only these users?

-You can pre-register users by importing your existing users' database to the Microsoft community training portal.
+You can pre-register users by importing your existing users' database to the Community training portal.

 For more information, **[refer here](../settings/restrict-portal-access-to-users-outside-your-organization.md)**.